https://www.deakin.edu.au/__data/assets/image/0011/2766476/34155_950x475_Paddock-banner.jpg

 Year 1 and 2

 Year 1 and 2 are delivered through a blend of online and face-to-face learning.
-There is a minimum requirement of two days of mandatory face-to-face attendance each week of the semester, based primarily at either Deakin’s Warrnambool Campus or East Grampians Health Service, Ararat.
+There is a minimum requirement of one to two days of mandatory face-to-face attendance each week of the semester, based primarily at either Deakin’s Warrnambool Campus or East Grampians Health Service, Ararat.

 Year 3 and 4

-At this stage of the course, you’ll be allocated to one or more of Deakin’s rural clinical schools: Ballarat, Warrnambool or the Rural Community Clinical School.
-Clinical school allocations will take place in the second semester of Year 1 based on your preferences and availability of places.
+Clinical school allocations will take place in the course's second year, based on your preferences and place availability.
 Clinical school allocation is independent of the Year 1 and 2 training location.

 Please note: Geelong and Eastern Health Clinical Schools are not available training locations for RTS students.

-Entry to the RTS is based on a tiered priority system, aligned with your rural residency profile.
+Entry to the Rural Training Stream is based on a tiered priority system, aligned with your rural residency profile.
 Places will first be allocated to eligible Tier 1 applicants, and if places remain, to Tier 2 applicants and finally Tier 3 applicants.
 To meet the eligibility criteria for each tier, you must provide evidence of having resided for at least 10 years cumulatively or any five years consecutively after birth entirely within the nominated tier.

 Tier 1: Deakin’s rural footprint as defined by location in the geographic area (see definition below).